angular-experts-io/modern-angular-workshop/exercise-component/README.md

 Let's add a basic client-side filtering to the product list component

-1. In the `product-list.component.ts` Let's define `showFilter` signals based boolean flag and initialize it to `false`
+1. In the `product-list.component.ts` Let's define `showFilter` signals based a boolean flag and initialize it to `false`
 2. In the `product-list.component.html` file, let's add a button with `mat-mini-fab` directive and `mat-icon` component (use `filter_list` icon) (mind tpl ctx) after the `<h2>Prouct list</h2>` heading
 3. With button ready, define `color` attribute and use the current value of the `showFilter` signal to conditionally set the color to `accent` or `primary` using an inline ternary expression (eg `condition ? a : b`).
 We want to use `accent` color when the filter is active!
 4. Let's define a `(click)` handler for the button which is going to toggle the value of the `showFilter` signal, the logic is so trivial and isolated we're going to implement it inline in the template `(click)` handler (we could always create a real component method if the logic is more complex, or we want to re-use it in multiple places in the template)
 5. Let's add a new `@if` control flow block in the `product-list.component.html` between the heading and the actual product list (after the `div` which holds the `h2` and the newly created `button`) and bind it to the current value of the `showFilter` signal
-6. Inside the `@if` block, let's add following markup (always mind tpl ctx and try to use IDE to help you with the imports)
+6. Inside the `@if` block, let's add the following markup (always mind tpl ctx and try to use IDE to help you with the imports)
 ```html
 <div class="mb-8">
     <mat-form-field class="w-full">